About

 Linden Lab Terms of Service compliance

-I, Siana Gearz (Second Life Resident) am the sole maintainer of Singularity Viewer, and to the best of my know.ledge and effort, Singularity is fully compatible to Second Life/ Linden Lab Terms of Service and Third Party Viewer Policy and shall stay that way.
+I, Siana Gearz (Second Life Resident) am the sole maintainer of Singularity Viewer, and to the best of my knowledge and effort, Singularity is fully compatible with Second Life/ Linden Lab Terms of Service and Third Party Viewer Policy and shall stay that way.
+Please be sure to read the Privacy Policy.

 Features

 This information refers to Version 1.7.0, new features since are available on the news page.
+(Updating this page to refer to 1.8.9 is an ongoing effort) Following features are the focus of my work to distinguish it from Ascent:

 • Ongoing effort to improve stability and performance beyond that of Ascent, and hopefully also beyond that of any other Second Life viewer.
 In particular, base code was upgraded from Snowglobe 1.4 to 1.5, texture fetch and texture decode reimplemented based on work from Imprudence Viewer project.
 Several performance and stability related improvements were implemented from scratch or backported from more recent Linden Lab codebases.

-• For roleplaying: RLVa system 1.4.0 which supports in-world RLV compatible wearables.
+• For roleplaying: RLVa system 1.4.10 which supports in-world RLV compatible wearables.
 Thanks to Kitty Barnett for contributed implementation!

 Following features are present in Singularity, distinguishing it from official Linden Lab viewers.
 These particular features have already been present in Ascent Viewer, unless noted otherwise.